backdrop-contrib/slick/README.txt

   o Too much centerPadding at small device affects slidesToShow. o Infinite option will create duplicates or clone slides which look more
     obvious if slidesToShow > 1.
-Simply disable it if not desired.
+Simply disable it if not desired. o As of v1.6.0, the parent of nested slicks is not lazyloading ondemand correctly, settings it to progressive will do till the fix is there.

 PERFORMANCE